 JULIAN BOND they chose.
 Word passed around rapidly that the black delegates were going to meet in a fourth-floor hotel room.
-Johnson--the USSPA leader who welif "one of us (whites) can come?"
+Johnson--the USSPA leaderwhowelcomed the delegates--wanted to know if "one of us (whites) can come?"
 "We want to keep it all black."
 Ricks make reports to their campuses.
-Many suggested that Johnson "get all the students are still asking, "Where was white students together and talk with the conference?" comed the delegates--wanted to know Johnson answered that he thought the white students were "pretty much staying together and talking among themselves." them."
+Many white students together and talk with Johnson answered that he thought the white students were "pretty much staying together and talking among themselves."
 The black people's meeting was the first of a series which were often carried over into the early morning hours of the next day.
-At the session, Donald Stone of the Herald, the student newspaper at Fisk University in Nashville, Tenn., asked the black students if they were aware that the stated purposes of the conference were not being brought The next day, at the USSPA's scheduled meetings, students continued to ask questions about black power.
+At the session, Donald Stone of the Herald, the student newspaper at Fisk University in Nashville.
+Tenn. asked the black students if they were aware that the stated purposes of the conference were not being brought The next day, at the USSPA's scheduled meetings, students continued to ask questions about black power.
 No one discussed campus newspapers, or what was happening on the various campuses represented at the conference.
 The delegates received many pamphlets, newspapers, and leaflets during the conference.
 Much of the material concerned black power.
-Stone--the student newspaper editor from Fisk--asked Johnson to buy the delegates copies of "Black Power," a new book by former SNCC chairman Stokely Carmichael and University of Chicago professor Charles Hamilton.
+Stone--the student newspaper editor from Fisk--asked Johnson to buy the delegates copies of "Black Power." a new book by former SNCC chairman Stokely Carmichael and University of Chicago professor Charles Hamilton.
 Johnson granted the request, and gave copies to all the delegates who wanted The next request was for more information about SNCC.
-One of the SNCC workers went to the SNCC office in Atfrom predominantly-black campuses to associate?" the black student asked. lanta, and came back with pamphlets, newspapers, and posters for sale.
-The newspapers and pamphlets were handed out, but Johnson said the posters--which showed an extended arm-were "just too expensive."
+One of the SNCC workers went to the SNCC office in At- According to the letter, the conference was intended to bring together students from predominantly-black campuses to associate?" the black studentasked. lanta, and came back with pamphlets, The newspapers and pamphlets were handed out, but Johnson said the posters--which showed an extended arm-were "just too expensive."
 During the day, all the meetings followed the same pattern.
 After dinner, the black delegates held another meet- The second all-black meeting was somewhat different from the first, because this time a black male delegate entered with a white female delegate.
 The discussion temporarily stopped, but started again in a slower and more controlled manner.

 However, the white girl soon left-followed by the black student who had entered with her.
 By the last day of the conference, many delegates--black and white--had already left.
 One black male student was packed and ready to leave after breakfast on Sunday morning.
 He said that he had "nightmares about black power last night."
-At the final meeting late Sunday afternoon, Stone asked Johnson if he thought the conference had carried out its purpose as stated in the letter sent to the student newspapers.
+At the final meetinglate Sunday afternoon, Stone asked Johnson if he thought the conference had carried out its purpose as stated in the letter sent to the student newspapers.
 "We brought together students from newspapers from many campuses, as we planned," Johnson replied.
 "And we hoped that the blacks could educate the whites on what was happening on their campuses.
 We feel that you (black students) have done this."
-The remaining delegates left Sunday But Willie Ricks of SNCC replied, night and Monday, to return home and
+The remaining delegates left Sunday But Willie Ricks of SNCC replied, night and Monday, to return home and the conference?"